rjuric/vhs-lab/README.md

 - List of Rentals

 ## Nice to haves TODO:
-1. Add Swagger
+1. Add Swagger ✅
-2. Implement JWT authentication
+2. Implement JWT authentication ✅
-3. Add user roles and protect endpoints
+3. Add user roles and protect endpoints ✅
-3. Dockerize the app
+4. Set up a better migration and preloading tool
-4. Write integration tests using an in-memory db
+5. Dockerize the app
-5. Set up a better migration and preloading tool
+6. Write integration tests using an in-memory db

 # Guidance: